Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 ## Cont..

-- Can be used for the web and on the client
 - Popular for application development on its own
+- Used for development on the web and the client
 - Used as scripting language in many applications and games
      + Gimp
      + Battlefield2